September 5, 2023

 Back-to-school supplies should include hand sanitizer with a moisturizer to help offset the drying effect of alcohol in the sanitizer.
 Chair cushion or pillow if the teen will be sitting for a long duration.

-If face masks are required, you may want to use extenders or holders to avoid rubbing around the ear, which could cause a flare of hidradenitis suppurativa in or around the ear.
+If face masks are required, you may want to use extenders or holders.
 Some extenders are available through companies or handmade with buttons.